trainerday/react-native-ant-plus/README.md

 ### heartRate

-Event listener for the HeartRate device
+Event listener for the HeartRate plugin service.

 **Arguments**